 What we love about this soup is there is no specific requirement for a minestrone recipe.
 You can be creative and use whatever ingredients you have left in the fridge to make a delicious side dish.

-If you love simple Italian-style soups like this one, we also have a Zuppa Toscana recipe that you may like.
+If you love simple Italian-style soups like this one, we also have an Instant Pot Zuppa Toscana recipe that you may like.

 Is Minestrone Soup Healthy?

 Yes, it is.
 Here are a few reasons why:

 This soup contains fibrous ingredients such as red kidney beans and carrots.
 This gives you about 6 grams of dietary fiber per serving (more than 20% of your recommended daily intake.)

 Our recipe also contains only 1 tablespoon of olive oil, making it low in saturated fat and cholesterol.
 We also follow our healthy eating guidelines to make sure the amount of calories and sodium are within recommended limits.